Also known as: Noise induced hearing loss - music and Sensory hearing loss - music

-- Foam earplugs, offered at stores, help reduce noise.
-They will muffle sound and voices but can fit poorly.
+- Foam or silicone earplugs, available at drugstores, help reduce noise.
+They will muffle sounds and voices but may fit poorly.

-- Custom-fit musician earplugs improve fit and do not change the sound quality.
+- Custom-fit musician earplugs fit better than foam or silicone ones and do not change the sound quality.

-- Sit at least 10 feet away from speakers, and it is best to sit even farther away
+- Sit at least 10 feet (3 m) or more away from speakers

-- Move around venues to find a quieter spot.
+- Move around the venue to find a quieter spot.

 - Avoid having others shout in your ear to be heard.
 This can cause further harm to your ears.